 Let’s go to our album:

-Sarolta Zalatnay born in December 14, 1947 as Charlotte Sacher, grew up in Budapest.
+Sarolta Zalatnay born on December 14, 1947, as Charlotte Sacher, grew up in Budapest.
 At the age of 16 she auditions as a singer with the folk/jazz band Bergendy.
 They started recording old fashioned melodies but soon changed into more modern material.
 With the band she appeared in the Hungarian Television’s song contest named Táncdalfesztivál in 1963 with the song Hol Jár Az Eszem?

 The band developed a style that would be known as Beat Ablak and Zalatnay was pushed forward as lead singer.
 In 1967 under her nickname Cini she won the contest with the song Nem Várok Holnapig, which was accompanied by the Hungarian rock group Omega.
 It gave her a chance for a study/trip to Paris and London in 1968-69 during which she got acquainted with the members of the Bee Gees group.

-Back in Hungary in 1969 the musical climate already changed and with Metro she records some singles before state label Qualitation releases her debut album Ha Fiú Lehetnék in 1970.
-Her breakthough came when she performed in the alternative musical movie Szép Lányock, Ne Sírjatok.
-In 1971 she wins first prize on the Dance Song Contest with Fák, Virágok, Fény.
+Back in Hungary in 1969 the musical climate already changed and with Metro, she records some singles before state label Qualitation releases her debut album Ha Fiú Lehetnék in 1970.
+Her breakthrough came when she performed in the alternative musical movie Szép Lányock, Ne Sírjatok.
+In 1971 she wins first prize in the Dance Song Contest with Fák, Virágok, Fény.
 With Locomotiv GT she started recording two follow up albums.
-Hiherto, her albums sold over 400.000 copies. (!)
+Hitherto, her albums sold over 400.000 copies. (!)

-In 1995 she married her third husband Márton Csaba, a pornfilm director.
+In 1995 she married her third husband Márton Csaba, a porn director.
 Although not a very faithful husband he swept Sarolta into a TV-production venture called CiNN TV, he also persuaded her to pose for Playboy!
-In 2004 she appeared in the Hungarian Big Brother days before she had to sit out a three year prison sentence for tax fraud.
+In 2004 she appeared in the Hungarian Big Brother days before she had to sit out a three-year prison sentence for tax fraud.
 This also was the end of her marriage.
 In prison she worked in a new book and in 2009 she performed again for a documentary about her life.
-In february 2009 she released a second biography with a new album Magadat Vállalni Kell.
+In February 2009 she released a second biography with a new album Magadat Vállalni Kell.

 After this little lesson, we will stick to the album, perhaps her last great commercial success from the 70s, again she is accompanied by a great band: Karthago.
 Headlong into the Disco wave his romantic side also emerges in certain moments, in whole this is a bit different from Hadd Mondjam El but still deserves your care.

 Sarolta has the voice of Janis Joplin with a Hungarian temper, a nose for good bands and a lascivious body.
 She was there at the forefront in the sixties and seventies with bands like Omega, Locomotiv GT and Skorpio.
-A phenomena in Hungary and hardly known outside.
-Her career after 1990 has been laced with dodgy marriages, uncontroled TV appearances and being prey for the paparazzi.
-Lately she gets some recognition abroad due to a finders-keepers re-press released in 2009.
+A phenomenon in Hungary and hardly known outside.
+Her career after 1990 has been laced with dodgy marriages, uncontrolled TV appearances and being prey for the paparazzi.
+Lately, she gets some recognition abroad due to a finders-keepers re-press released in 2009.